Richard-M-Baine/Mutual-Aid/README.md

 # Mutual-Aid
-An attempt using the concept of Mutual Aid to connect people in central NJ
+An attempt using the concept of Mutual Aid to connect people in central NJ.
+In this aspect anyone will be capable of requesting assistance and answering that call.
+Google Maps API or a related service will be used to determining distances.
+In this aspect the user can focus on their local community.
+An arguably simple, yet stylistic, interface enables easier navigation and less bandwith.

 This project was bootstrapped with Create React App.